- Academic Affairs

 F-2 and Employment

-The F-2 spouse and children of an F-1 student are NOT eligible for employment in the U.S. However, they may do volunteer work as long as there is no compensation of any kind and the F-2 dependent is doing a job usually done by volunteers.
+The F-2 spouse and children of an F-1 student are NOT eligible for employment in the United States.
+However, they may do volunteer work as long as there is no compensation of any kind and the F-2 dependent is doing a job usually done by volunteers.

 F-2 and School

-The F-2 child may only engage in full time study if the study is in an elementary or secondary school (kindergarten through twelfth grade).
-The F-2 spouse and child may engage in study that is avocational or recreational in nature.
+The F-2 child may only engage in full-time study if the study is in an elementary or secondary school (kindergarten through 12th grade).
+The F-2 spouse may study part-time.
+The F-2 spouse and child may also engage in study that is avocational or recreational in nature.

 How to Obtain an I-20 for Your Dependent